AdobeDocs/commerce-php/src/pages/tutorials/frontend/custom-checkout/add-checkbox.md

 description: Follow this tutorial to create a custom field that effects other fields in the Adobe Commerce and Magento Open Source checkout experience.
 ---

-# Add custom fields that incluence other checkout fields
+# Add custom fields that influence other checkout fields

 This topic describes how to add a custom field that influences other fields on the checkout page.